Movers and SHAKERS

 Image Credit: Nenad Stojkovic (Flickr)

 Margin debt fell by $38 billion from its historic high in June.
-This is the first dip since March 2020, this move may have implications for the market.
+This is the first dip since March 2020, and this move may have implications for the market.
 The data, which is released monthly by FINRA, is the only official measure of leverage available to investors.
 So, these are the only stats available from which to draw any conclusion.
-There are, of course, other non-broker forms of leverage, these include borrowing against an asset (i.e.: home equity) or personal credit (i.e.: opening an account with a Visa card) to security purchases.
+There are, of course, other non-broker forms of leverage.
+These include borrowing against an asset (i.e.: home equity) or personal credit (i.e.: opening an account with a Visa card) to security purchases.

 From an all-time high in June, margin debt fell $38 billion.
 This took it back down to a level it had attained after March 2021, but before the end of April.
 For 15 months through the month of June, leverage in securities portfolios overall was climbing at an excessive pace (84%).
 The rise in market prices is likely to have been largely fueled during this period by the growth in debt-financed purchases.